-- 49. On September 27, 2019, the Central District for California ruled that ICE is enjoined from (1) issuing detainers to state and local law enforcement agencies in states where there is no explicit state statute authorizing civil immigration arrests on detainers and (2) issuing detainers based on probable cause, when the investigation of immigration status and removability consists of only a database search.
+- 63. On September 27, 2019, the Central District for California ruled that ICE would be enjoined from (1) issuing detainers to state and local law enforcement agencies in states where there is no explicit state statute authorizing civil immigration arrests on detainers and (2) issuing detainers based on probable cause, when the investigation of immigration status and removability consists of only a database search.
 Gonzalez v.
-Immigration and Customs Enforcement, No. 2:12-cv-09012-AB (FFMx), 2019 WL 4734579 (C.D.
+Immigr. & Customs Enf't, 416 F. Supp.
+3d 995, 1000 (C.D.
 Cal.
-Sept.
-27, 2019). - 50.
+2019), rev'd and vacated sub nom.
+Gonzalez v.
+United States Immigr. & Customs Enf't, 975 F.3d 788 (9th Cir.
+2020). - 64.
 Nevada does not have a statute authorizing an arrest for civil immigration violations.
-In response to this decision, on October 23, 2019, the Las Vegas Metropolitan Police Department ("LVMPD), which is run by the Clark County Sheriff's Department, announced it

-"would no longer honor federal immigration detainers for civil immigration violations," adding that "[t]his decision would also affect LVMPD's jail-based Memorandum of Agreement with ICE (287(g))," a contract between LVMPD and ICE which allowed some LVMPD officers to enforce federal immigration laws in LVMPD detention facilities.
+In response to this decision, on October 23, 2019, the Las Vegas Metropolitan Police Department ("LVMPD), which is run by the Clark County Sheriff's Department, announced it "would no longer honor federal immigration detainers for civil immigration violations," adding that "[t]his decision would also affect LVMPD's jail-based Memorandum of Agreement with ICE (287(g))," a contract between LVMPD and ICE which allowed some LVMPD officers to enforce federal immigration laws in LVMPD detention facilities.

-- 51. On October 24, 2019, the City of Las Vegas made an announcement on their official Twitter page stating: "Our City Attorney has determined that we will also suspend our 287(g) agreement with ICE and will not detain inmates on federal immigration holds due to a California court ruling.
-We'd like to remind the public that our city jail is for misdemeanors only." - 52.
+- 65. On October 24, 2019, the City of Las Vegas made an announcement on their official Twitter page stating: "Our City Attorney has determined that we will also suspend our 287(g) agreement with ICE and will not detain inmates on federal immigration holds due to a California court ruling.
+We'd like to remind the public that our city jail is for misdemeanors only." - 66.
 Despite this announcement, Defendant City never entered into a formal 287(g) agreement with ICE.
-In fact, Plaintiffs are informed and believe that the City explicitly declined to enter into such an agreement with ICE. - 53.
-Outside of a single social media post, Defendant City has neither issued a formal announcement nor initiated an official suspension of its policy, practice and custom of collaborating with ICE and honoring ICE detainers beyond the time an individual would otherwise be released for their underlying state violation. - 54.
-Plaintiffs are informed and believe that Defendants have continued to honor ICE detainers despite Defendant City's twitter announcement. - 55.
-According to data provided by Defendants in response to a recent Nevada Public Records request, ICE holds have been issued against twenty-four people in Defendants' custody between October 24, 2019 and December 15, 2019.
+In fact, Plaintiffs are informed and believe that the City explicitly declined to enter into such an agreement with ICE. - 67.
+Outside of a single social media post, Defendant City has neither issued a formal announcement nor initiated an official suspension of its policy, practice and custom of collaborating with ICE and honoring ICE detainers beyond the time an individual would otherwise be released for their underlying state violation. - 68.
+Plaintiffs are informed and believe that Defendants have continued to honor ICE detainers despite Defendant City's twitter announcement. - 69.
+According to data provided by Defendants in response to a recent Nevada Public Records request, ICE detainers have been issued against twenty-four people in Defendants' custody between October 24, 2019 and December 15, 2019.
 At least five of these individuals have been subjected to unlawful prolonged detention in City Jail after being held passed their scheduled release date and ultimately released to ICE custody.